RustFestEU/blog.rustfest.eu/_posts/2019-07-12-barcelona-announcement.md

 ## Catering

-We will provide breakfast, coffee, drinks and lunch the first two conference days so you don't have to worry about looking for a restaurant.
+We will provide breakfast, coffee, drinks and lunch (vegan and vegetarian options) for the first two conference days so you don't have to worry about looking for a restaurant.

-We'll also have vegan and vegetarian options and, if you have other dietary needs, please just contact us and we'll be happy to help you.

 For the *Impl Days*, it will be up to you to decide where to eat.
 We'll gather information about some good restaurants in the area and provide a list of options on our website, so you can experience the best of Barcelona's great gastronomy.